Riverside High School (Loudoun County, Virginia)

-Riverside High School (RVHS) is a public secondary school in the Leesburg subdivision Lansdowne, Virginia, a community in Loudoun County, Virginia.
+Riverside High School is a public secondary school in the Leesburg subdivision Lansdowne, Virginia, a community in Loudoun County, Virginia.
 The school is part of Loudoun County Public Schools.

 History

 Riverside opened in 2015, with its student body coming from Belmont Ridge Middle School, Stone Bridge High School, Broad Run High School, and Tuscarora High School.
 The school's capacity is 1,800 students.

-Academics

-Accreditation

-Riverside High School is fully accredited based on its performance on the Standards of Learning tests in Virginia since its opening in 2015.

-Demographics

-Riverside High School is home to white students, African-American students, and Asian students of varying origin.

-Fine arts

-Riverside is a blue ribbon school after obtaining all superiors at the 2017 District Assessments.

 Band

 The Riverside Marching Rams won the Group 1A Virginia State Championship in 2017, at the USBands Virginia State Championship.
 The Riverside Marching Rams won the Group 2A Virginia State Championship and placed second overall in 2018.